Importing Files

 • Chaining together multiple .FLOW scripts is a great way to keep your code clean and organized.

-• You can call by name from pre-compiled .BF files and other .FLOW files, and by name (or index) from pre-compiled .BMD files.
+• You can call procedures by name from pre-compiled .BF files and other .FLOW files, and messages by name (or index) from pre-compiled .BMD files.

 Importing Uncompiled Scripts

-Suppose the file we are creating is named Experiment.flow, and we want to use a from another (Test.flow).
+Suppose the file we are creating is named Experiment.flow, and we want to use a procedure from another flowscript (Test.flow).

 Suppose we have the following files...